 Active experienced professionals who have recently (within the last 6 years) been awarded a relevant Masters qualification (see 14 above).
-Applicants must also be able to demonstrate that they have a minimum of three working years in an education or education-related context.
+Applicants must also be able to demonstrate that they have a minimum of three years senior management and /or business experience.